-Accounting for a business also means being responsible for adjustments and corrections.
-One such adjustment entry is reclass or reclassification journal entry.
+Accounting for business also means being responsible for adjustments and corrections.
+One such adjustment entry is ‘reclass’ or reclassification journal entry.
 The process of transferring an amount from one ledger account to another is termed as reclass entry.

-It is most often seen as a transfer journal entry & is a critical part before final accounts of a business are prepared.
+It is most often seen as a transfer journal entry & is a critical part of the final accounts of a business.

 Uses of this entry

-- For reclassification of a long-term asset as current asset
+- For reclassification of a long-term asset as a current asset.

-- For reclassification of a long-term liability as current liability
+- For reclassification of a long-term liability as a current liability.

 Example – Reclass Entry

 Though there are quite a few reasons to perform a reclass entry however we will illustrate one of the most common scenarios i.e. correction of a mistake.

 The finance department booked payment of Rent expenses for the current month using the below journal entry,